 CURATED FILMS ON MINIFLIX

 “Below are a list of films we’ve curated and will be curating,” says the founder.
-“Some are more popular than others, but each film we curate promises to have a unique look at the world.
+“Some are more popular than others, but each film we curate promises a unique look at the world.
 For instance, Baghdad Messi shows how violence has failed to crush Iraqi children’s passion for football.
-It may not have names like Matthew Modine (Stranger Things) or be a Kanye West vehicle like Spike Lee’s We Were Once a Fairytale, but it, like so many films in our library, aim to be a purely entertaining or heartwarming story.”
+It may not have names like Matthew Modine (Stranger Things) or be a Kanye West vehicle like Spike Lee’s We Were Once a Fairytale.
+Nevertheless, like so many films in our library, it aims to be a purely entertaining or heartwarming story.”

 - Reality+ (Tribeca Film festival, Nominated)